gutsche/ForThePublic/cv/short_overview.md

     * Intimately familiar with scientific grid sites, academic and commercial clouds and U.S. supercomputers.
     * Part of a worldwide community planning process for the software and computing infrastructure of the High Luminosity LHC (HL-LHC, 2016).
 Contributed to the [overview white paper of the community](http://arxiv.org/abs/1712.06982) and editor of the topical white paper about the future of [data analysis in High Energy Physics](http://arxiv.org/abs/1804.03983).
     * Interested in using idustry technologies for petabyte scale analysis [(CMS Big Data Project)](https://cms-big-data.github.io/).
-* **U.S.CMS Software and Computing Operations Deputy Program manager** enabling analysis of LHC particle collisions in the U.S. for the 2500 physicist strong CMS collaboration.
+* **U.S.CMS Software and Computing Operations Program manager** enabling analysis of LHC particle collisions in the U.S. for the 2500 physicist strong CMS collaboration.